 6. Create Your First Campaign

-Now that you have been approved through pre-qualification it is time to setup your first campaign.
+Now that you have been approved through pre-qualification it is time to set up your first campaign.
 Even seasoned Ad Word veterans will need to take their time setting up the campaign if this is their first Ad Grant campaign.
-Google allows spending of up to $329 per day in free ad spend.
-The following are some additional settings you will want to setup in order to assure a great introductory campaign.
+Google allows spending of up to $329 per day in free ad spends.
+The following are some additional settings you will want to set up to assure a great introductory campaign.

 - Type: Choose Search Network Only

 - Networks: Uncheck the box for “include search partners”

 - Locations: Decide if you want a local campaign or a national one.